malykhinnik/RTAPlatform/README.md

 3. Real-time Analytics:</br>
 • Design and implement a real-time analytics engine that aggregates and computes various metrics based on the processed data stored in Redis.</br>
-• Metrics could include things like user engagement, popular products, or event frequencies.</br>
+• Metrics could include user engagement, popular products, or event frequencies.</br>
 4. Database Integration:</br>
 • Set up a PostgreSQL database to store additional metadata, such as user profiles and product information.</br>
 • Implement CRUD operations for managing user profiles and product data.</br>
 5. User Flow and APIs:</br>
-• Design and implement APIs to expose the real-time analytics to users.</br>
+• Design and implement APIs to expose real-time analytics to users.</br>
 • Users should be able to query for specific metrics or receive real-time updates.</br>

 # Documentations:
 [Database ER diagram](https://lucid.app/lucidchart/68c820c6-1d15-41d1-8175-470b36cdefe0/edit?viewport_loc=-324%2C-22%2C3304%2C1559%2C0_0&invitationId=inv_a20b2be9-e6ee-4ddb-ac7f-4a5d4b671769)</br>

+# Assumptions
+1. Redis will make snapshots of the dataset on disk.
+It will likely be an infrastructure question, and will not focus on it more.
+If it will be necessary, we can discuss how it can be implemented and why.</br>